 The very essence of business process standardization is in its name.

-What business process standardization does is to create a uniform, repeatable blueprint for getting a task done so that whenever it comes up—at whatever department or stage of the organization’s operations—that task can be easily carried out with minimal ambiguity.
+Business process standardization creates a uniform, repeatable blueprint for getting a task done so that whenever it comes up—at whatever department or stage of the organization’s operations—that task can be easily carried out with minimal ambiguity.

 BPS creates a standard and a culture of certainty and removes the trial and error curve so the entire organization can get repeatable tasks done with little or no friction.